Q: When will I learn who my visitors will be and when will they arrive?

 Q: Our camp operates year-round.
 Does that mean I can have my camp visited sometime other than the busy summer season?

 A: Probably not.
 The visit should be scheduled for a time when the most standards can be verified.
 The majority of the standards still apply to day or resident camp, so the visit should happen during one of these sessions if the camp operates day or resident camp sessions.

 Q: How do I know that my camp has "passed"?

 A: Well, always remember that no news is good news.
-If you don't pass your visit, you will be notified by certified mail within a week or two of the processing of your score form.
+If you don't pass your visit, you will be notified by email and/or certified mail within a week or two of the processing of your score form.
 Most camps, however, do pass their visits, and the process takes a little longer.
-The national office sends score reports to sections at the end of the heavy visit season.
-Most section boards meet in October to approve accreditation of camps.
-You will be notified of your accreditation status by your section no later than November 10th.
+The ACA Administrative office sends score reports to local offices/volunteers at the end of the heavy visit season.
+Most of the local leadership meets in October to approve accreditation of camps.
+You will be notified of your accreditation status by your local area no later than November 10th.

 Q: Who are the people who will visit my camp?